KurtGokhan/jsx-middlewares/.github/CONTRIBUTING.md

 ## Contributing guidelines

 - Use VSCode when possible.
-This will ensure that documents are formatted properly (with Prettier).
+This will ensure that documents are formatted properly (with Biome).
 - Install recommended VSCode extensions.
-- `build`, `test` and `prettier` commands must pass in order to be able to release.
+- `build`, `test` and `check` commands must pass in order to be able to release.

 ## Commands